The Department of Sociology and Anthropology Faculty

 Her research on civic engagement, nonprofit organizations, philanthropy, and public policy has been supported by the Aspen Institute, the Rockefeller Archives Center, the PSC-CUNY Grant Program and the AARP Andrus Foundation.

 She served on the editorial board of Nonprofit and Voluntary Sector Quarterly from 1992 until 2016 and was the Vice President for Publications of ARNOVA, the Association for Nonprofit Organizations and Voluntary Action.
-In addition, her professional and community service has involved serving on the boards of several community-based and national organizations and probono consulting for UJA-Federation’s Management Assistance Program.
+Her professional and community service has also involved serving on the boards of several community-based and national organizations, probono consulting for UJA-Federation’s Management Assistance Program and a regular contributor to Jewish Book World.

 At the present time, her work-in-progress focuses on the dynamics of civic engagement and the impact of patient advocacy groups on the culture and politics of health policy in the U.S. She is a faculty affiliate of Baruch’s Center for Nonprofit Management and Strategy providing pro bono consulting on volunteer management.
-She serves as a peer reviewer for professional journals in Sociology and Nonprofit Management and a regular reviewer for Jewish Book World.
+She serves as a peer reviewer for professional journals in Sociology, Gerontology and Nonprofit Management and is a member of the editorial board of the Journal of Applied Gerontology.

 Patients, Consumers and Civil Society, coedited with Melinda Goldner (Bingley, UK: Emerald Publishing, 2008).
 Click for Introduction.